replicatedhq/help-center/content/api/support-bundle-yaml-specs/os-run-command.md

 ### Outputs

-- `stderr` - The standard error of the comand
+- `stderr` - The standard error of the command

-- `stdout` - The standard output of the comand
+- `stdout` - The standard output of the command

 <br>